takenobu-hs/ghc-wiki/newcomers-tutorial.md

 If you have any questions along the way don't hesitate to reach out to the community.
-There are people on the [mailing lists and IRC](mailing-lists-and-irc) who will gladly help you (although you may need to be patient).
+There are people on the [mailing lists and IRC](mailing-lists-and-irc.md) who will gladly help you (although you may need to be patient).
 Don't forget that all GHC developers are still learning; your question is never too silly to ask.